krantirk/ML-Flask-Deployment/README.md

 # Machine Learning Deployment Tutorials
-Sample end to end projects from data collection to putting models into production.
+Sample end to end projects from data collection to putting models into production using flask, docker etc.

 ## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v: